vara11/mbd-bidw/Session 04/README.md

  - Start the database (from the system preferences).
  - Open MySQL Workbench and create a connection.
  - It will ask for the generated password.
 After that a new window will appear to propose a new password.
 Choose one easy to remember.
 After this you will be able to enter to the server with your new password.

+### I have to manage other databases and not only MySQL, what can I do?

+You can use other programs for managing and modelling multiple databases such [HeidiSQL](https://www.heidisql.com) or [Toad](https://www.toadworld.com).

 ## References

   - https://www.vertabelo.com/blog/technical-articles/data-vault-series-agile-modeling-not-an-option-anymore